Sheyne/comprehend/readme.md

 The project's goal is to create an Information Retrieval System (IRS).
 The IRS will parse English sentences and build a model.
 This model can be easily added to a database of learned information, or used to query an existing database.

-## Specifications
+## Procedure

+1. The project must be able to simply model natural language.
-The project must be able to model english sentences, and retrieve information from those models.
+2. The project must be able to use this model to better interpret natural language documents.

 ## Modeling